-This brings us to the true power of the Giveth platform: at all times the Giver knows exactly what is happening to the donated funds, how these are being spent, and is in full control through a transparent network of accountabilities.
-If a Milestone is cancelled the funds are returned to the Campaign.
-If a Campaign is cancelled the funds are automatically returned to the Delegates that supported it.
+This brings us to the true power of the Giveth platform: at all times the Giver knows exactly what is happening to the donated funds, how these are being spent and is in full control through a transparent network of accountabilities.
+If a Milestone is canceled, the funds are returned to the Campaign.
+If a Campaign is canceled, the funds are automatically returned to the Delegates that supported it.
 If a Delegate quits, the funds are returned to the Giver.
 On top of this, one of the most revolutionary aspects of this system is that at any point up until the moment funds are locked into a Campaign, the Giver can decide to withdraw them.

 Walk the Walk

 The Giveth Donation Application is now in beta stage on testnet, with all of the roles described above integrated, and currently undergoing testing with a select team of volunteers.